x157/x157.github.io/UE5/LyraStarterGame/Tutorials/Procedure-Merge-Epic-Source-into-Git.md

 this procedure to merge upstream code and asset updates from Epic into your local project Git repository.

-Note: I get my Engine & Lyra source from Perforce, via UDN.

-If you do not pay for UDN access, then you will instead get Engine & Lyra source from GitHub, and Lyra binary content from the Epic Games Launcher.
+## How Epic Distributes Source

+There are 2 ways to get source from Epic.

+1. GitHub + Epic Games Launcher
+2. UDN Perforce

+UDN is a paid service that is generally only available to larger companies.
+You don't necessarily need it - GitHub is free and updated regularly.

+Regardless of where you get your upstream Epic Source, the procedures for integrating it into your project repo is roughly the same.

 ## Overview

-- Copy the latest Lyra source from Epic into `lyra-main`
+- Copy the latest Lyra source from GitHub into `lyra-main`
-  - Copy the latest Lyra Content from Epic into `lyra-main`
+  - Copy the latest Lyra Content from Epic Games Launcher into `lyra-main`
 - Merge the new `lyra-main` into `lyra-xist`
   - Merge the new `lyra-xist` into `xist-game`
-- Recompile `xist-game` with the latest Lyra 5.1+ on the latest Engine 5.1+
+- Build `xist-game` with the latest Lyra 5.1+ on the latest Engine 5.1+

 Now you get to go see all the new stuff, and all the newly broken stuff!
 C'est la Dev!  `:-)`